retr0mouse/bankTask/TICKET-101 Validation Conclusion.md

 ### What was done well:
 - The intern successfully created the loan form in Flutter framework on the backend and the decision engine in Spring Boot on the backend.
+- The code works according to the requirements.

 ## Frontend
 - The implementation is well-documented, it is easy to understand what the code does only by reading the comments and names of the functions and parameters.